tlverse/tlverse-handbook/09-tmle3shift.md

 \end{VT1}

-## What makes an intervention "stochastic"?
+## Why _Stochastic_ Interventions?

 Stochastic treatment regimes, or _stochastic interventions_, constitute a relatively simple yet extremely flexible and expressive framework for defining _realistic_ causal effects.
-In contrast to intervention regimens discussed previously, stochastic interventions may be applied to nearly any manner of treatment variable -- continuous, ordinal, categorical, binary -- allowing for a rich set of causal effects to be defined through this formalism.
+In contrast to intervention regimens discussed previously, stochastic interventions may be applied to nearly any manner of treatment variable -- binary, ordinal, continuous -- allowing for a rich set of causal effects to be defined through this formalism.
 This chapter focuses on examining a few types of stochastic interventions that may be applied to _continuous_ treatment variables, to which static and dynamic treatment regimes cannot easily be applied.
 Notably, the resultant causal effects conveniently are endowed with an interpretation echoing that of ordinary regression adjustment.

 In the next chapter, we will introduce two alternative uses of stochastic interventions -- a recently formulated intervention applicable to binary